ctm/mb2-doc/src/friends.md

 # Poker, with your friends

-Mb2 is poker software with a nice friendly user base.
+Mb2 is poker software with a nice friendly player base.

 Mb2 is in an early stage of development.
 The server is world-class, full-featured and state-of-the art.
 However, the user interface is currently